Bardia

 AreaSearch assessment of residential development activity positions Bardia among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Bardia has seen around 58 new homes approved each year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 294 homes were approved, with an additional 12 approved so far in FY-26.
-On average, about 15 people have moved to the area for each dwelling built over these years, indicating demand outpacing supply.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Bardia has seen approximately 58 new homes approved each year.
+Over the past five financial years, from FY21 to FY25, around 294 homes were approved, with an additional 12 approved so far in FY26.
+This results in an average of 15.1 people moving to the area per dwelling built annually over these five years.

-New properties are constructed at an average expected cost of $582,000, suggesting developers focus on the premium market with high-end developments.
-This financial year has seen $4.9 million in commercial approvals registered, reflecting Bardia's residential character.
-Comparatively, Bardia has 83.0% more building activity per person than Greater Sydney, offering buyers greater choice.
+Demand significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
+New properties are constructed at an average expected cost value of $582,000, indicating developers' focus on the premium market with high-end developments.
+In FY26, $4.9 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to Greater Sydney, Bardia has 81.0% more building activity per person, offering buyers greater choice.
 However, building activity has slowed in recent years.
-Nationally, the location's building activity is substantially higher, indicating strong developer confidence in the area.

 Frequently Asked Questions - Development